Best New Classical Artist

-Marilyn Horne, mezzo soprano won the 1965 Grammy Award for Most Promising New Classical Recording Artist with "The Age Of Bel Canto: Operatic Scenes (Boyngne, cond.)"
+Marilyn Horne, mezzo soprano won the 1965 Grammy Award for Best New Classical Artist with "The Age Of Bel Canto: Operatic Scenes (Boyngne, cond.)"

 Winners & Nominees 1965